jpestrifork/LidarLib/Readme.md

 ```

 ### Building the Application
-The applitation available in `src/main.cpp` demonstrates how to use the library
+The application available in `src/main.cpp` demonstrates how to use the library

 Assuming cmake has already been set up, you can now use the prepared directory
 and build it using